kfrlib/kfr/docs/docs/introduction.md

 communications, industrial control systems, and robotics.

-Because the software scales efficiently, it is deployed on hardware ranging from smartphones to supercomputers, operating across terrestrial, aerial, and aerospace environments.
-KFR's user base ranges from independent developers and major scientific collaborations to Fortune 500 companies with over 100,000 employees.
+Because the software scales efficiently, it is deployed on hardware ranging from microcomputers and smartphones to supercomputers, operating across terrestrial, aerial, and aerospace environments.
+KFR's user base ranges from independent developers to major scientific collaborations and Fortune 500 companies.

 KFR is extensively tested on all supported architectures and has more than 10 years of history of continuous development and real-world deployment.